jsguillotte/Turtle-Game/README.md

 Players control the turtle's movements using arrow keys, aiming to navigate it through the perilous path while avoiding obstacles before running out of time or losing 3 lives.
 The game offers two difficulty levels:
 		Easy Level: Moving and static obstacles are spread out, impact with an obstacle results in loss of 1 life.
 Possibility to catch a bonus(Blue starfish) for extra time.
 		Hard Level: Obstacles are more frequent and complex, coming from different directions.
 Impact with an obstacle Net removes 3 seconds from the timer.
 Additional bonus(red starfish) of extra life.
-"Turtle Tides» is an interactive browser-based game where players guide a courageous turtle through challenging obstacles on its journey to the ocean.
-The game offers two levels of difficulty and employs an object-oriented programming (OOP) approach using HTML, CSS, and JavaScript.

 **Features**